-4. Training
+5. Training

-Employees and contractors
+(a) Employees and contractors

 We regard training as fundamental to raising awareness of these issues.
-A copy of this Statement is available to all new employees.

-As a financial services firm, we provide anti-money laundering, terrorist financing and anti-bribery training to all new employees and annually for all employees across the firm.
+A copy of this Statement is available to all employees.
+As a financial services firm, we provide anti-money laundering, terrorist financing and anti-bribery training to all new employees and annually for all employees across the firm, among other periodic training regarding general conduct and/or ethics.